aimxhaisse/kool/README.md

 ## konfz

-A visualizer of kernel configuration settings.
+A visualizer of kernel configuration settings, hosted on [sbrk.org](http://konfz.kool.sbrk.org/).

 ## To be done

 * handle all cases (seems that we have some configs that we miss)
-* host on sbrk (konfz.kool.sbrk.org)
 * handle 2.6 kernels
-* dockerify